Skip to content

 5. Attributes are variables associated with objects that store data specific to each instance.

-6. Constructors are special methods used to initialise objects when they are created.
+6. Constructors are unique methods used to initialise objects when they are created.

 7. Inheritance allows us to create new classes based on existing ones, inheriting their attributes and behaviours.